-Last updated on December 20, 2024
+Last updated on April 14, 2025

-Over the years I have been lucky enough to pick up some 68k systems that that had accelerators installed: two MacPlus machines with 68030 accelerators (unlabeled), a SE FDHD with a Mobius 030 SE accelerator, and a collection of NewLife Accelerators.
+Over the years I have been lucky enough to pick up some 68k systems that that had accelerators installed: two MacPlus machines with 68030 accelerators (unlabeled, possibly Novy Quik30), a SE FDHD with a Mobius 030 SE accelerator, and a collection of NewLife Accelerators.
 As I dug around the internet looking for information I have found a lot of of advertisements, reviews, and some manuals and drivers for various accelerators, I also found some contact names that I used to track down old employees through LinkedIn (with some success), so I decided to create this post to track what companies I’ve found information about.

 The first mention I found of an accelerator was an advertisement in MacWorld January 1986 for the Human Touch Computer Products Corp’s Three to One Touch Board that adds a new 68000 CPU running at 12MHz and up to 3.5MB of RAM., the next was an advertisement in MacWorld March 1986 for General Computer Company’s (GCC) HyperDrive 2000, that adds 1.5MB of RAM, a 20MB hard drive, a new 68000 CPU running at 12MHz, and a 68881 FPU, after that additional accelerators for 68k systems appeared in MacWorld August 1986 with reviews of products by Novy, Quesse and LevCO, if you are aware of any earlier products please let me know.